On This Day On This DayRSS FeedFeeds

 1902

 The beginning of the inaugural Test at Edgbaston, and England picked an XI who all had first-class centuries to their name.
-It was also, according to some very good judges, including Frank Keating, the greatest team they've ever picked: Archie MacLaren, CB Fry, Ranji, FS Jackson, Johnny Tyldesley, Dick Lilley, George Hirst, Gilbert Jessop, Len Braund, Bill Lockwood and Wilfred Rhodes.
+It was also, according to some very good judges, including Frank Keating, the greatest team they have ever picked: Archie MacLaren, CB Fry, Ranji, FS Jackson, Johnny Tyldesley, Dick Lilley, George Hirst, Gilbert Jessop, Len Braund, Bill Lockwood and Wilfred Rhodes.
 Rhodes - a man who scored almost 40,000 first-class runs - was some No. 11.
 He made 38 not out, and with Tyldesley cracking 138, England made 376 for 9 declared.
 That was worth plenty more on a pitch so poor that Australia were then skittled for 36, their lowest Test score.
 Rhodes took 7 for 17, but as England moved in for a quick second-innings kill, rain ruined the last day and the match was drawn.

 1999